blacknon/lssh/cmd/lsmon/README.md

 Most data collection assumes Linux-style `/proc` information on the remote side, so in practice `lsmon` is aimed at Linux hosts.
 The SSH connect timeout is set to 5 seconds in the current implementation.

+### connection lifecycle

+`lsmon` starts one SSH/SFTP-backed monitor connection per selected host.
+If a host is unreachable at startup, the host can still remain in the list and `lsmon` will keep retrying in the background.

+In the current implementation:

+- `Node.Connect()` creates or replaces the SSH/SFTP transport for one host
+- `Node.StartMonitoring()` keeps polling metrics from the currently active transport
+- `Monitor.reconnectServer()` owns the periodic reconnect retry loop

+This means the monitor loop itself does not initiate reconnects directly.
+It waits for the monitor supervisor to refresh the connection and then resumes metric collection.